A Little New York Midtown Music

-A Little New York Midtown Music is an album by jazz cornetist Nat Adderley recorded in 1978 and released on the Galaxy label.
+A Little New York Midtown Music is an album by jazz cornetist Nat Adderley, recorded in 1978 and released on the Galaxy label.

 Reception

+The Bay State Banner wrote that "Adderly's crisp season cornet solos and able melodic playing are soulful and enjoyable."

-The AllMusic review by Scott Yanow noted "The music is essentially modern hard bop and is as well-played as one would expect from this strong personnel".
+The AllMusic review by Scott Yanow noted, "The music is essentially modern hard bop and is as well-played as one would expect from this strong personnel".
 The Penguin Guide to Jazz criticized the recording quality, but praised the contributions of Adderley, Feldman, and Griffin.

 Track listing

 All compositions by Nat Adderley except where noted.